 What are some typical SG&A expenses?

-Three types of expenses are typically listed under the SG&A category: selling expenses, general expenses, and administrative expenses.
+Three types of expenses are typically listed as line items under the SG&A category: selling expenses, general expenses, and administrative expenses.
 In some cases, certain non-operating expenses might appear under SG&A as well.

-- Any wages or commissions you pay to a salesperson or marketer
+- Any wages you pay to a salesperson or marketer

 - Payroll taxes associated with sales or marketing staff